science-automation/scicloud/README.txt

 `Science VM <http://www.scivm.com>`_ is a cloud-computing platform that integrates into the Python Programming Language.
-It enables you to leverage the computing power of Amazon Web Services without having to manage, maintain, or configure virtual servers.
+It enables you to leverage the computing power of your datacenter and/or your choice of cloud providers without having to manage, maintain, or configure virtual servers.

 When using this Python library known as *scicloud*, Science VM will integrate seamlessly into your existing code base.
 To offload the execution of a function to our servers, all you must do is pass your desired function into the *scicloud* library.
 ScienceVM will run the function on its high-performance cluster.
 As you run more functions, our cluster auto-scales to meet your computational needs.